Gustry/GeoHealth/README.md

 Tested on QGIS 3.10 and QGIS 3.12 on Windows 10 only. **Install provided Fiona from "installation" directory only as the newer version causes problem with GDAL.

-## To-do-list
-- Test it on MacOS
-- Cleaning the code
-- Test other functions
-- Upload to Qgis repository

 ## Installation (for Windows only)
-- PLEASE SEE INSTALLATION folder first and download install.zip, extract and run install.bat I created the install.bat file to automatically install dependency (e.g. pysal, libpysal and fiona).

-OR

 For windows
+- Download all packages provided in the installation folder.
-- Start OSGeo4W Shell
+- Start OSGeo4W Shell as administration
 - py3_env
 - CD to installation folder
 - pip install Fiona-1.8.13-cp37-cp37m-win_amd64.whl pysal-2.1.0-py3-none-any.whl libpysal-4.2.2.tar.gz pyproj-2.5.0-cp37-cp37m-win_amd64.whl